cobweb-eu/QA_wps_processes/readme.md

 	3. Compile the Java processes in WPS-Process-Development-COBWEB as a Maven package.
 E.g. ``cd WPS-Process-Development-COBWEB`` and ``mvn clean package -Dmaven.test.skip=true``.
 Note that the tests must be skipped until they are compliled and registered.

-	4. Copy the resulting ``.jar`` file from the previous step and copy to ``wps/WEB-INF/lib/``.
+	4. Copy the compiled processes to the deployed WPS app (two possibilities here).
+Either copy the resulting ``.jar`` file from the previous step and copy to something like ``wps/WEB-INF/lib/``.
 The jar contains the compiled process and associated ProcessDescription definitions required for their deployment and invocation in the WPS.
+Or copy the bytecode files (e.g. ``cp -r /target/classes/pillar /usr/share/tomcat7-wps/wpshome/WEB-INF/classes/``)

-	5. Deploy and register processes in WPS wps_config_geotools.xml.
+	5. Register processes in the WPS by editing wps_config_geotools.xml. (e.g. in the Docker image this is ``/usr/share/tomcat7-wps/wpshome/config``).

 	6. The unit tests can now be run from Maven.
 E.g. ``cd WPS-Process-Development-COBWEB`` and ``mvn clean package -Dmaven.test.skip=false``